Clan Buchanan: Castles

 The current seat of Clan Buchanan is Cambusmore.
 The historic seat of the Clan is Buchanan Auld House in Stirlingshire.
 Buchanan Castle was built in the 19th century as a replacement for Buchanan Auld House, after the surrounding lands had passed to the Grahams in the late 17th century.
 Other castles and monuments of the Clan Buchanan have included: Craigend Castle and Dunglass Castle (Dunbartonshire); Northbar House (Renfrewshire); and the Buchanan Monument at Killearn.

 Cadet Branches of the Chiefly line

 The cadet branches in order of separation from the chiefly line: Leny, Arnprior, Spittal, and Auchmar.

 Two other family lines, those of the ancient Drummikill and related Carbeth families may well be related to the chiefly line, particularly when considering the Y-DNA analysis.
 While the Y-DNA analysis can show a connection to the chiefly line, the documentary evidence must also demonstrate specific genealogical links when Lord Lyon considers a legal case relating to the chiefly line.
 Lord Lyon does not consider Y-DNA analysis.

 It is clear that the Drummikill and Carbeth family lines are important in the clan's history.
 Historically, they have been included as cadet branches of the chiefly line.
-However, recent expert analysis of the document that purports to show a familial relationship with the chiefly line was considered to not be sufficiently credible.
+However, recent expert analysis of the document that purports to show a familial relationship with the chiefly line was considered not to be sufficiently credible.